telecter/cmd-launcher/README.md

 ### Starting the Game

-> [!IMPORTANT]
-> This launcher has not been tested for versions < 1.14.
-It may not work, but I am working on fixing these issues.

 To start Minecraft, simply run the `start` command followed by the name of the instance you want to start.